wdcraft01/Prove-It/CONTRIBUTING.md

 GitHub repository at <https://github.com/PyProveIt/Prove-It> using issues, branches, pull requests, Kanban board, etc. This document mostly consists of guidelines instead of hard and fast rules.
-After reviewing the guidelines, use your best judgment, feel free to propose changes to this document via a repo issue (see the ''Creating Issues'' section below), and feel free to make inquiries about the project and possible contributions by contacting Wayne Witzel at wwitzel@sandia.gov.
+After reviewing the guidelines, use your best judgment.
+Feel free to propose changes to this document via a repo issue (see the ''Creating Issues'' section below), and feel free to make inquiries about the project and possible contributions by contacting Wayne Witzel at wwitzel@sandia.gov.

-The general workflow for everyone interacting with \<Project Name\> is the
+The general workflow for everyone interacting with \<Prove-It\> is the
 following:

 ## Contents